nealcrook/nascom/sdcard/doc/parallel_interface_programming.md

 * gotx -- change direction to transmit
 * getval -- read an 8-bit data value

+Self-contained/stand-alone programs like
+[sd_util.asm](../host_programs/sd_util.asm) also include the file [sd_sub2.asm](../host_programs/sd_sub2.asm) -- that file contains a code sequence for initialising the PIO ports and for training the NASdsk interface.
+It is not needed for utilities like [sddir.asm](../host_programs/sddir.asm) because such programs run in an environment where the hardware is already initialised.

-After initialisation, the interface is set to transmit (ie, to send data from the NASCOM to the Target).
+At the end of this initialisation, the interface is set to transmit (ie, to send data from the NASCOM to the Target).
 At the completion of every command, the interface should be set back to transmit, ready for the next command.

 The [Parallel interface command set](parallel_interface_command_set.md) describes all of the commands supported by the Target.
 For example, the command